P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Introduction

 \IEEEPARstart{T}{ime-critical} applications in industrial automation and automotive systems rely on networks that provide deterministic guarantees such as low latency, minimal jitter, and virtually zero packet loss.
 To meet these stringent requirements, two complementary technologies have emerged: \ac{TSN} and \ac{DetNet}. \ac{TSN} is a suite of IEEE 802.1 standards that enhances Ethernet to support real-time communication by introducing mechanisms for traffic shaping~\cite{qbv,qav,qci} and reliability~\cite{cb}.
 In contrast, \ac{DetNet} is a Layer 3 technology standardized by the IETF that extends these capabilities to routed networks by enabling bounded latency and high reliability across multiple IP hops~\cite{rfc8655}.

-Scheduled traffic is a concept in \ac{TSN} where transmission times of talkers are coordinated to avoid queuing in intermediate nodes so that frames traverse the network with minimal delay.
+Scheduled traffic is a concept in \ac{TSN} where transmission times of talkers and bridges are coordinated to enable precise timing of frames and bounded latency.
 This coordination is called scheduling and yields a network-wide schedule that ensures deterministic forwarding.
-Various traffic shaping mechanisms, such as \ac{CBS}, \ac{ATS}, and the \ac{TAS} exist in \ac{TSN}.
-Among them, the \ac{TAS} stands out by leveraging a \ac{TDMA}-like approach to protect scheduled traffic from interference, e.g., by best-effort flows, thereby ensuring low latency and bounded delay.
-This is achieved through transmission gates which periodically open and close queues.
+Computing such schedules requires knowledge of device-internal timing behavior~\cite{StOs24}, which is rarely disclosed by commercial hardware vendors.
+The \ac{TAS} is a \ac{TSN} mechanism which leverages a \ac{TDMA}-like approach to protect scheduled traffic from interference, e.g., by best-effort flows, thereby ensuring low latency and bounded delay.
+This is achieved through transmission gates which periodically open and close priority queues.
 Further, \ac{PSFP} is a \ac{TSN} mechanism that combines rate and time-based policing to drop out-of-schedule frames.

 \ac{DetNet} leverages TSN concepts in combination with technologies such as MPLS or IP.
-In \ac{DetNet} deployments, \ac{TSN} can be employed as a sub layer to provide deterministic forwarding in sub networks.
+In \ac{DetNet} deployments, \ac{TSN} can be employed as a sublayer to provide deterministic forwarding in subnetworks.
 In practice, \ac{TSN} implementations are typically hardware-based and optimized for bandwidths up to \qty{1}{\gbps}.
 However, \ac{DetNet} targets broader use cases, including high-throughput applications and data center backbones.
 This hierarchical composition allows for scalable designs that combine the high-speed capabilities of \ac{DetNet} with the precise timing mechanisms of \ac{TSN}.
 The integration of both technologies enables sophisticated traffic shaping and reliability mechanisms across backbone infrastructure.